glowurms/Pixel-Perfect-Camera-With-Zoom-Controls/README.md

 For 2D Games with the Unity Game Engine.

 ## Description
-There's a lot of shenanigans when it comes to working with pixel perfect display of sprites in Unity, especially when you're rolling your own solution.
+There's a lot of shenanigans when it comes to working with pixel perfect display of sprites in Unity, especially when you're rolling your own perfect pixel solution.
 You can use this to avoid displaying irregularly rectangular pixels.

 This camera component:
 - Automatically adjusts to screen height even after changing the display size.